Emperorx3m/react-native-google-leaderboards-and-achievements/README.md

 - Leaderboard UI launch
 - Auto-patching of `AndroidManifest.xml`, `build.gradle`, and Play Games configuration using your `app.json`

+## BEFORE YOU USE THIS LIBRARY!
+MAKE SURE YOU HAVE ENABLED AND CONFIGURED GAMES SERVICES IN YOUR APP UNDER PLAY CONSOLE - ONLY THING YOU NEED IS TO ADD THE BLOCK IN YOUR APP.JSON AS STEP 1 BELOW

 ---

 ## 🚀 Features